2024 Men's World Floorball Championships: Evaluation report

 The bids were considered very closely matched and thus the evaluation report was considered a draw, although 9/12 people who are involved in different aspects of the IFF gave Singapore the edge.

 Originally, the hosts were going to be announced in November 2020 but was postponed in order to learn more details about each bid.
 Sweden was given the hosting rights on 23 February 2021 after beating Singapore in a bidding process that the IFF called very close.
+The city had already hosted group stage of 2006 Championships.

 Qualification

 The qualifiers were held in January, February and May 2024.
-Slovenia will make their debut at a senior IFF tournament.
+Slovenia made their debut at a senior IFF tournament.
 Singapore was the only nation to not qualify having played at the 2022 edition.